Skip to content

 This disconnect between the wine's promising beginning and its disappointing conclusion represents a common challenge: achieving aromatic complexity while maintaining palate presence and length.

-By adding just a few drops of ADVINTAGE® White to the J. Lohr Chardonnay, the transformation was remarkable and immediate:
+With a precision micro-dose of ADVINTAGE® White to the J. Lohr Chardonnay, the transformation was remarkable and immediate:

 The addition of ADVINTAGE® did not mask the wine's inherent character; it amplified it.
 The hazelnut and cocoa notes became more pronounced, and the oak integration appeared more seamless.
 It bridged the gap between the wine's promising aromatics and its palate presence.